633 Squadron: Differences from the book

 The film and the novel on which it was based follow the same basic plot, but many details were changed for the film.
 Some scenes were re-arranged in sequence and the story was heavily condensed with most of the characters' backgrounds not mentioned.
 The first half of the book sees the squadron equipped with Douglas Boston light bombers before converting to the Mosquito.
-An early coastal shipping strike sequence was omitted for the film, as was an action packed reconnaissance mission.
+An early coastal shipping strike sequence was omitted for the film, as was an action-packed reconnaissance mission.
 The film adapts only the second half of the novel.

-In the novel, Squadron Leader Roy Grenville was a British character, but becomes Americanised as Wing Commander Roy Grant for the film.
-Robertson, a U.S. actor, was cast because he was popular internationally at the time and because an American central character improved the production's access to finance and worldwide audiences.
+In the novel, Squadron Leader Roy Grenville is British, but became Americanised as Wing Commander Roy Grant for the film.
+Robertson was cast because he was popular internationally at the time and because an American central character improved the production's access to finance and worldwide audiences.
 Additionally, Robertson was an experienced pilot, owned a Supermarine Spitfire, and was personally interested in making the film as an accurate portrayal of wartime flying.
-Although he was refused permission to fly for the purposes of the film, his scenes stand out as a realistic depiction of operational flying.
+Although he was refused permission to fly in the film, his scenes stand out as a realistic depiction of operational flying.

 At the end of the film, it is unclear whether Grant survives the mission or not.
-However, in the book Grenville does survive but becomes a prisoner of war.
+However, in the book Grenville does survive and becomes a prisoner of war.
 In the novel, much more time was devoted to the personal lives of the squadron's personnel than in the film.